Alastair2D/cv/README.md

 I am a **full-stack junior developer**, currently studying at Makers Academy & graduating October 2018.

 After 5 years trading equities & derivatives, I started a social finance consultancy – Cortex – to help address major social issues by structuring & implementing impact investments.
-Before Makers, having studied AutoCAD at night school, I spent 18 months personally designing, demolishing & then rebuilding a house in Peckham.
+Before Makers, having studied AutoCAD at night school, I spent 18 months designing, demolishing & then rebuilding a house in Peckham.

 My ambition now is to forge a career in software design & engineering.
 I am looking for opportunities in London to work on interesting projects in effective teams.